UFC Fight Night: Blanchfield vs. Barber: Predictions & Analysis

 A few statistical edges stand out.
 Chiasson throws significantly more leather — a 0.1 sig. strike per minute gap.
 Chiasson is far more active with takedowns, averaging 3.6 more per 15 minutes.
 Vieira has tighter striking defense, making opponents miss more often.

-The Pick: Macy Chiasson over Ketlen Vieira.
+The Pick: Ketlen Vieira over Macy Chiasson.
 This is essentially a pick'em.
-The model nudges toward Chiasson at 54%, but there's almost nothing separating these two.
+The model nudges toward Vieira at 53%, but there's almost nothing separating these two.
+Notably, the betting market has Vieira at 43% implied while our model sees 53% — a 10-point disagreement that could signal value.

 67%